 - Click or tap Security.
-The User roles and Permission sets tabs are used to configure security on your database.
+You can then use the Permission sets and User roles tabs to configure security on your database.

 Create a permission set

-To enable access to a new app you first need to create a new permission set.
+To enable access to a new app, you must first create a new permission set.